rschristopher/ischristtrue.com/src/truth.md

  and you'll find only absurdity at the other end of your venture.

+But aha, you may be asking,
+ what about the ancient Romans
+ and their concept of a divine truth,
+ *veritas*?
+Or the ancient Greek philosophers?
+Plato certainly had a lot to say on this matter.
+Christianity might have copied the concept of an objective knowable truth, but they did not invent it.
+Except that *veritas* was a
+ pagan Goddess, daughter of Saturn, in some tellings she was a creation of Prometheus -- not exactly what we mean when talking about *truth*.
+And
+*platonic forms*
+ hardly bear a resemblance to
+ what we mean when talking
+ about objective knowable truth.

 To be clear, if you claim to be a rationalist,